oshaughnessy/sierramountainll/_pages/rules.md

 | Majors   | 9            | 9   | Continuous batting order |
 | 50-70+   | 9            | 9   | Continuous batting order |

-\* Minors: at managers' discretion, a team may play with fewer than 7 players<br />
-{: .small }
+\* Minors: at managers' discretion, a team may play with fewer than 7 players {: .small }

 Player sharing is possible between teams in various ways, depending on division: